The Scots PGC College Chapel

 This was one of at least five single-manual mechanical-action instruments built by B.B.Whitehouse & Co around this time, the others being for the Presbyterian Church, Ithaca (c.1908), the Scots Church, Clayfield (c.1908), the Presbyterian Church, Toowong (1909) and the Wooloowin Methodist Church (1911).
 The Warwick instrument appears to have been almost identical with the one for the Wooloowin Methodist Church.
 Both instruments had six ranks on the manual, including two divided stops, and one rank on the Pedal.
 The main difference between the two was that the Wooloowin organ had a Closed Horn 8ft whereas the Warwick one had a Principal 4ft.

-The Warwick organ was rebuilt with electro-pneumatic action and enlarged to two manuals in 1964 by Whitehouse Bros.
-It was placed at this time in a new position in the church, and three stops were added:
+In 1964 it was rebuilt with electro-pneumatic action and enlarged to two manuals by Whitehouse Bros, and was placed at this time in a new position in the church, with three stops added.

 GREAT